restic/restic/doc/040_backup.rst

 fast!
 The specific snapshot just created is identified by a sequence of hexadecimal characters, ``40dc1520`` in this case.

-If you don't pass the ``--verbose`` option, restic will print less data (but you'll still get a nice live status display).
+If you don't pass the ``--verbose`` option, restic will print less data.
+You'll still get a nice live status display.
+Be aware that the live status shows the processed files and not the transferred data.
+Transferred volume might be lower (due to deduplication) or higher.

 If you run the command again, restic will create another snapshot of your data, but this time it's even faster.
 This is de-duplication at